mojolingo/sippy_cup/README.markdown

 Sippy Cup
 =========

+### The Problem

+Load testing voice systems, and voice applications in particular, is tricky.
+While several commercial tools exist, there is really only one tool in the Open Source world that is good at efficiently generating SIP load: [SIPp](http://sipp.sourceforge.net/).
+While SIPp does a good job of generating load, it is somewhat clumsy to use, due to a verbose XML format for scenarios, a confusing set of command line parameters, and worst of all, a lack of tools to create media needed to interact with voice applications.

+The last problem is especially tricky: Imagine you want to load test an IVR.
+Testing requires:

+* calling a test number
+* waiting a certain amount of time
+* sending some DTMF
+* waiting some more
+* sending more DTMF
+* etc....

+To test this wit SIPp you need a PCAP file that contains the properly timed DTMF interactions.
+Since there is no tool to create this media, it is usually necessary to call into the system and record the PCAP, isolate the RTP from the captured packets with something like Wireshark, then connect the pcap file into the SIPp scenario.
+This process is time consuming and error prone, meaning that testing isn't done as often as it should.

+SippyCup aims to help solve these problems.

 Sippy Cup is a tool to generate [SIPp](http://sipp.sourceforge.net/) load test profiles and the corresponding media in PCAP format.
 The goal is to take an input document that describes a load test in a very simple way (call this number, wait this many seconds, send this digit, wait a few more seconds, etc).
 The ideas are taken from [LoadBot](https://github.com/mojolingo/ahn-loadbot), but the goal is for a more performant load generating tool with no dependency on Asterisk.